Kanake83/tuxedo-rgb-fx/README.md

 ### Creating Keyboard Shortcuts (KDE Plasma Example)

-For удобство, you can create separate shortcuts to start and stop the effect.
+For KDE Plasma, you can create separate shortcuts to start and stop the effect.
 This is the most reliable method.

 1.  **Allow Passwordless Control:**
     First, you need to allow your user to control this specific service without a password.
 Run `sudo visudo` and add the following line at the very end of the file, replacing `your_username` with your actual username: